jgi-kbase/IDMappingService/design/design.md

   it is expected there may exist multiple tuples containing a particular NID.
 * Therefore, the only uniqueness constraint in the system is that each tuple is unique - e.g. there are no duplicate records.
+  * Note that there may be 2 copies of a particular tuple - one with the PNID in one namespace, and the other with the PNID in the other namespace.
 * The service must allow ID lookups based on either NID of the tuple.
 * The service must return all NIDs associated with the lookup NID unless filters are specified.
   * The service must allow filtering results by namespace.